 Are you ready?
 It’s your turn!

-Click here to download a PDF checklist to help you set up your courses homepage.
+Click here to download a PDF checklist to help you set up your homepage.

-Now your courses home page is all set up.
+Now your homepage is all set up.
 There is no one way to do this, so do what feels right for your business and online courses.
 If you have any additional questions on how to set up your domains or page, here are additional resources to help you.

 When you’re ready for the next step, here’s how you can set up your product sales page.